VirgilSecurity/virgil-sdk-net/Docs/quickstart.md

 ## Introduction

-This guide will help you get started using the Crypto Library and Virgil Keys Services for the most popular platforms and languages.
-This branch focuses on the C#/.NET library implementation and covers its usage.
+In this guide, we will get you up and running quickly with a sample IP messaging chat application you can build on as you learn more about Crypto Library and Virgil Keys Services.
+Sound like a plan?
+Then let's get cracking!

+## Prerequisites

+1. To begin, you'll need a Virgil Access Token, which you can obtain by passing through several steps described [here](#obtaining-an-access-token).
+2. You will also need to [install a NuGet package](#install).

 Let's build an encrypted IP messaging system as one of the possible [use cases](#use-case) of Virgil Security Services. ![Use case mail](https://raw.githubusercontent.com/VirgilSecurity/virgil/master/images/IPMessaging.jpg)

-## Obtaining an Access Token
+### Obtaining an Access Token

 First you must create a free Virgil Security developer's account by signing up [here](https://developer.virgilsecurity.com/account/signup).
 Once you have your account you can [sign in](https://developer.virgilsecurity.com/account/signin) and generate an access token for your application.